EDCI 800 Teaching Practicum and

 - Allow the student teacher and require the Cooperating Teacher to provide evaluations of the overall student teaching program.

 All students participating in the MAT program are assigned a university supervisor during the practicum and the internship.
-The supervision process involves the use of a SWIVL Robot and a recording device.
-Each MAT student is required to purchase and use a SWIVL Robot in both the practicum and the internship.
+The supervision process involves the use of a microphone and a recording device.
+Each MAT student is required to purchase and use the equipment in both the practicum and the internship.

 - Document classroom experience